Free Calculator · Updated 18 May 2026

 Founder & CEO, OneBookPlus

-Bishal has over a decade of experience in digital marketing, web development, and small business consulting across Australia.
+Bishal spent a decade running digital projects for Australian small businesses before founding OneBookPlus.
 Bishal has reviewed commission structures and PM fee benchmarks with AU real-estate principals.

 8-step founder guide — ABN, GST, agent licence, trust account, PII, software stack, first listings.

-Read →ComplianceSales trust vs property-management trust, audit cycles, breach reporting under PSBA/REBA.
+Read Real Estate Licence by State →ComplianceSales trust vs property-management trust, audit cycles, breach reporting under PSBA/REBA.

 Practical guides and explainers from the OneBookPlus blog, grouped by topic.